vasiliscaraman/workflows-templates/workflows/detect_and_suspend_accounts_based_on_suspicious_events/readme.md

 - Verify all three Event Hooks are **Active** in Okta Admin
 - Check Event Hook **Verification Status** is successful
-- Ensure API Endpoint URL matches exactly in all three hooks
+- Ensure API Endpoint invoke URL matches exactly in all three hooks
-- Verify authentication credentials (Client Secret) match between flow and hooks
+- Verify authentication credentials (Client Secret) match between flow and hooks (if used)

 ### User Not Suspended